8th Patient Centricity & Collaboration World Congress 2026 Europe

 TRENDS & STRATEGIES IN PATIENT CENTRICITY AND COLLABORATION

-• How to meaningfully involve patients in the drug development process from early research to drug development and post market surveilance?
+• How can patients be meaningfully involved in the drug development process, from early research to post market surveillance?

 Moderator: